 The Presbytery of the Pacific Northwest's Teaching and Ruling Elders meet three times a year, and delegates participate in the General Assembly held in the early summer.

 This page provides links to Presbytery of the Pacific Northwest Congregations' Home Pages, their Facebook and Twitter pages, and Audio Sermons which are available on many of their sites; as well as links to information on the Presbyterian Church in America, its agencies; and other Presbyterian and Reformed Denominations.
 For contact information, service times, maps and directions, see each church's individual web site.
-OnTheCity by Zondervan is used by a number of Presbytery Churches to help connect their members.
+Many of the Churches have Facebook and Twitter Pages as well.

 The P.C.A.'s "representative form of church government" is rooted in its name -- "presbyterian".
 Local churches are governed by elders (presbyters) elected by the church members.
 These include both pastors and lay leaders.
 This form of government extends through the regional presbyteries, which facilitate connectionalism, to the national General Assembly, which expresses PCA's connectionalism and the bond of union between/among all the churches.
+Our Book of Church Order reflects our "Presbyterianism".
 The Presbytery of the Pacific Northwest is just one of seventy-six PCA presbyteries in the USA and Canada.

 PLease E-mail me at: email@example.com with updates or additional links